 Most job losses that occurred from the shutdowns were temporary, as stores, restaurants and factories closed for a period of about six weeks.
 With activity resuming in May, the number of temporary layoffs declined by nearly 3M from over 18M in April, but they remain almost 15M above the pre-recession level.
 The number of permanent job losses rose for a third-straight month in May, by 295K to 2.295M.
 That is 1M higher than in February.
 We will be watching these readings for more persistent increases that could signal a deterioration in underlying conditions in the labor market.
 Just as a comparison, permanent job losses averaged 1.786M in 2007 but peaked at 6.818M in November of 2009.

 The May data showed that the number of people “not in the labor force” declined to 102M—accounting for about 37% of the civilian population—but was nearly 6.5M higher than the average in 2019.
 A subset of people who were “not in the labor force but want a job” decreased by 339K in May but was nearly 4.5M above the February level.
 To be included in the labor force, an individual should have searched for a job over the last four weeks.
-A number of people who were on temporary layoff or expected to get called back were unlikely to have looked for alternate employment.
+According to expert lawyers for employment discrimination, a number of people who were on temporary layoff or expected to get called back were unlikely to have looked for alternate employment.
 If that was the case, then these numbers should decline as people look for jobs or go back to work.
 However, persistently high or rising readings could signal more permanent damage to the labor market.

 Overall, the longer people remain unemployed, the greater the risk that they will leave the labor force, which could lead to a longer-term structural adjustment in the labor market.
 Older workers who have lost their jobs are especially vulnerable in the current environment.
 Some will find it hard to find new jobs that offer the same level of compensation and will stop looking.
 Others are already taking advantage of early retirement packages being offered by companies in an effort to cut costs.
 Early retirement is a preferable option to being laid off at a later date without any remuneration.